Xelo04/Mindful-Media/README.md

-add popping-star component to about page button to clear all the filters make sure that page refresh wont reset filters
+add popping-star component to about page button to clear all the filters make sure that page refresh wont reset filters check every component that have matching its purpose description